anupcowkur/Reservoir/README.md

 ```
 ## RxJava

-As of version 2.0, you can use Reservoir with RxJava!
+Reservoir is down with RxJava!
 All the async methods have RxJava variants that return observables.
 These observables are scheduled on a background thread and observed on the main thread by default (you can change this easily by assigning your own schedulers and observers to the returned observable).

 put:

 ```
+//Put a simple object
 Reservoir.putAsync("myKey", myObject) returns Observable<Boolean>

+//Put collection
+List<String> strings = new ArrayList<String>();
+strings.add("one");
+strings.add("two");
+strings.add("three");
+Reservoir.putAsync("myKey", strings) returns Observable<Boolean>
 ```

 get:
 ```
+//Get a simple object
 Reservoir.getAsync("myKey", MyClass.class) returns Observable<MyClass>

+//Get collection
+//Note : Rx observables return items one at a time.
+So even if you put in a complete collection, the items in the collection will be returned
+//one by one by the observable.
+Type collectionType = new TypeToken<List<String>>() {}.getType();
+Reservoir.getAsync("myKey", String.class, collectionType) returns Observable<String>
 ```

 delete: